Thursday’s Scheduled Launch of Space Rocket Postponed

-Preparations for the launch of Nuri space rocket, scheduled for Thursday, have been suspended.
+Preparations for the launch of Nuri space rocket, scheduled for Thursday, were suspended Wednesday.

 In a press briefing on Wednesday afternoon, the Korea Aerospace Research Institute(KARI) said a sensor inside the oxidizer tank showed abnormal figures.